ICB-DCM/pyABC/doc/sge.rst

 The pyabc.sge package provides as most important class the :class:`SGE <pyabc.sge.SGE>`.
 It's ``map`` method automatically parallelizes across an SGE/UGE cluster.
+The SGE class can be used in standalone mode or in comgination with the ABCSMC class (see below :ref:`sge-abcsmc`).

 Usage of the parallel package is fairly easy.
 For example